eigr/spawn/README.md

 1. **A Stateful Serverless Platform** running on top of Kubernetes, based on the Sidecar pattern and built on top of the BEAM VM.

 2. **Inversion of State**.
 This means that unlike conventional Serverless architectures where the developer fetches state from persistent storage we on the other hand send the state as the context of the event the function is receiving.
+Bringing state closer to computing.

 3. **Polyglot**.
 The platform must embrace as many software communities as possible.
 That's why the polyglot language model is adopted with SDK development for various programming languages.

-4. **Less Infrastructure More Domain Code**.
+4. **Less Infrastructure**.
 This means that our platform will give the developer the tools to focus only on their business without worrying about issues such as:

    * Resource allocation
    * Definition of connections and Pools